ReynellMiras24-103/Enterprise-Data-Management/Mid Term Lab 3/README.md

 -  Which Company Size pays the Highest(Complete the dashboard as shown below)
 -  Which Sector Employs the Lowest and Highest Data Science related Jobs
 -  Which Sector has the Minimum Average Salary and Maximum average Salary
-## the necessary Pivot Table, and appropriate charts for the necessary reports as shown
-## Insert Slicers for Role Type, Size and State
+- insert Slicers for Role Type, Size and State
-## You may insert MAP if your Excel version has one
+- You may insert MAP if your Excel version has one
-## You may apply your own design and colour settings to make your DASHBOARD look more appealing and presentable
+- You may apply your own design and colour settings to make your DASHBOARD look more appealing and presentable
-## The Slicers should make your Dashboard interactive
+- The Slicers should make your Dashboard interactive